-The P89V51RD2 is an 80C51 microcontroller with 64 kB Flash and 1024 bytes of data RAM.
+The P89LV51RB2/RC2/RD2 are 80C51 microcontrollers with 16/32/64 kB Flash and 1024 bytes of data RAM.

-A key feature of the P89V51RD2 is its X2 mode option.
+A key feature of the P89LV51RB2/RC2/RD2 is its X2 mode option.
 The design engineer can choose to run the application with the conventional 80C51 clock rate (12 clocks per machine cycle) or select the X2 mode (6 clocks per machine cycle) to achieve twice the throughput at the same clock frequency.
 Another way to benefit from this feature is to keep the same performance by reducing the clock frequency by half, thus dramatically reducing the EMI.